PDAL/PDAL/doc/compilation/unix.rst

 .. seealso::

-    :ref:`vagrant` contains an automated way to build PDAL and all of its dependencies.
+    :ref:`docker` contains an automated way to build PDAL and all of its dependencies.

 .. note::